EOEboh/mb-project-01-chat/README.md

 ## Off-Day Extension (Async Task)

 Pick one:
-1. **Add conversation history**: store previous turns and include them in every Ollama request so the AI remembers context
+1. **Add conversation history** — store previous turns and include them in every Ollama request so the AI remembers context
-2. **Add a system prompt editor**: let the user change the AI's persona via a settings panel
+2. **Add a system prompt editor** — let the user change the AI's persona via a settings panel
-3. **Add a model switcher**: a dropdown that switches between `llama3.2:3b` and `phi3:mini`
+3. **Add a model switcher** — a dropdown that switches between `llama3.2:3b` and `phi3:mini`

-These patterns appear in Projects 5, 7, and 10 - building them now gives you a head start.
+These patterns appear in Projects 5, 7, and 10 — building them now gives you a head start.

 ---

 ## What's Next

-→ **Project 02: Code Snippet Explainer**: same SSE pattern, but we introduce code-specific models, system prompt engineering, and output parsing.
+→ **Project 02: Code Snippet Explainer** — same SSE pattern, but we introduce code-specific models, system prompt engineering, and output parsing.